jon-chun/sentimentarcs_notebooks/README.md

 <div id="contact"></div>
 <h2>Contact and Contribute</h2>

 SentimentArcs arose from a multi-year collaboration between academia and industry and across disciplines including comparative literature, econometrics, social sciences, data analytics and ML/AI among others.
-The world is too interconnected and the solutions to interesting important challenging problems are too complex for any one domain expert.
+The world is too interconnected, the interesting problems are too challenging and the solutions are both too complex as well as interdisciplinary in nature for any one domain expert.

 As a result, we welcome collaboration and contributions that can help grow SentimentArcs into the premier NLP tool for sentiment analysis which includes experts from both technical and non-technical domains.
 Here are just a few ways you could contribute to SentimentArcs, the broader Digital Humanities, and NLP community: